 during, and after the time the leak was discovered and repaired showed typical

 readings, with a maximum hourly methane level of 2.15 ppm, indicating that the

 leak had no appreciable effect on methane levels in the Porter Ranch area.

 Aliso Canyon natural gas well sealed

 Southern California Gas Company (SoCalGas) operates the Aliso Canyon natural gas underground storage facility at 12801 Tampa Avenue in Northridge, CA 91326.
 On October 23, 2015 SoCalGas discovered that Well SS25 used to inject and withdraw natural gas from the underground storage reservoir at their Aliso Canyon facility was leaking.
 On February 18, 2016, the California Department of Conservation, Division of Gas and Geothermal Resources (DOGGR) provided notice to the public confirming that Well SS25 at the Aliso Canyon Gas Storage Facility has been successfully sealed.

-SCAQMD staff is at the Aliso Canyon facility and the surrounding community on a daily basis to observe and monitor operations and to conduct ambient air measurements both within the facility and offsite in Porter Ranch and surrounding communities.
+SCAQMD staff continues to observe and monitor operations at the Aliso Canyon facility and the surrounding community and to conduct ambient air measurements both within the facility and offsite in Porter Ranch and surrounding communities.
 SCAQMD will continue to monitor ambient air levels and provide updates on this website.